 The Company is principally engaged in a single segment viz.
-Inter-Modal Container Logistics, based on the nature of services, risks, returns and the internal
+Inter-Modal Container Logistics, based on the nature of services, risks, returns and the internal business reporting system.

-Ind AS 115 "Revenue from Contracts with Customers" provides a control-based revenue recognition model and provides a five step application approach to be followed for revenue recognition
+Ind AS 115 "Revenue from Contracts with Customers" provides a control-based revenue recognition model and provides a five step application approach to be followed for revenue recognition.

 - Identify the contract(s) with a customer

 - Identify the performance obligations

 - Determine the transaction price

-- Determine the transaction price - Allocate the transaction price to the performance obligations - Recognise revenue when or as an entity satisfies performance obligation - Recognise revenue when or as an entity satisfies performance obligation - Revenue from contracts with customers is recognised when control of the services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those services.
-The Company has generally concluded that it is the principal in its revenue arrangements, except for the agency services, because it typically controls the services before transferring them to the customer.
-Revenue excludes amounts collected on behalf of third parties.
+- Allocate the transaction price to the performance obligations

+- Recognise revenue when or as an entity satisfies performance obligation

+Revenue from contracts with customers is recognised when control of the services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those services.
+The Company has generally concluded that it is the principal in its revenue arrangements, except for the agency services,

+Performance Obligation

-Performance Obligation At contract inception, the Company assess the services agreed in contracts with customers and identifies relevant primary performance obligations to provide distinct services to the customers as below:
+At contract inception, the Company assess the services agreed in contracts with customers and identifies relevant primary performance obligations to provide distinct services to the customers as below:

-Rendering of services :
+Rendering of services:

-(i) Revenue is measured at the fair value of the consideration received or receivable.
-Amounts disclosed as revenue are net of returns, trade allowances, rebates, value added taxes and amounts collected on behalf of third parties.

-(ii) The Company recognises revenue when the amount of revenue can be reliably measured, it is probable that future economic benefit will flow to the entity and specific criteria have been met for each of the Company activities as described below.
-The Company bases its estimates on historical results, taking into consideration the type of customer, the type of transaction and the specifics of each arrangement.

-(A) Income from Container handling, storage and transportation are recognised on proportionate completion of the movement and delivery of goods to the party/designated place.

-(B) Income from Ground Rent is recognised for the period the container is lying in the Container Freight Station.
-However, in case of long standing containers, the income from Ground Rent is not accrued for a period beyond 60 days as on the basis of past history the collectability is not reasonably assured.

-(C) Income from auction sales is recognised when the Company auctions long-standing cargo that has not been cleared by customs.
+- (i) 'Revenue is measured at the fair value of the consideration received or receivable.
+Amounts disclosed as revenue are net of returns, trade allowances, rebates, value added taxes and amounts collected on behalf of third parties. - (ii) The Company recognises revenue when the amount of revenue can be reliably measured, it is probable that future economic benefit will flow to the entity and specific criteria have been met for each of the Company activities as described below.
+The Company bases its estimates on historical results, taking into consideration the type of customer, the type of transaction and the specifics of each arrangement. - (A) Income from Container handling, storage and transportation are recognised on proportionate completion of the movement and delivery of goods to the party/designated place. - (B) Income from Ground Rent is recognised for the period the container is lying in the Container Freight Station.
+However, in case of long standing containers, the income from Ground Rent is not accrued for a period beyond 60 days as on the basis of past history the collectability is not reasonably assured. - (C) Income from auction sales is recognised when the Company auctions long-standing cargo that has not been cleared by customs.
 Revenue and expenses for Auction sales are recognised when auction is completed after obtaining necessary approvals from appropriate authorities.
 Auction sales include recovery of the cost incurred in conducting auctions, accrued ground rent and handling charges relating to long-standing cargo.
-Surphus, out of auctions, if any, after meeting all expenses and the actual ground rent, is credited to a separate account 'Auction Surphus' and is shown under the head "Other Current Liabilities'.
-Unclaimed Auction Surphus, if any, in excess of period specified under the Limitations Act is written back as 'Income' in the following financial year.
+Surplus, out of auctions, if any, after meeting all expenses and the actual ground rent, is credited to a separate account 'Auction Surplus' and is shown under the head 'Other Current Liabilities'.
+Unclaimed Auction Surplus, if any, in excess of period specified under the Limitations Act is written back as 'Income' in the following financial year.